On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

-What remains is to argue that we can cheaply recover~$\rho$ from~$\rho^*$.
+It remains to argue that~$\rho$ can be recovered from from~$\rho^*$ with little extra information.
 The idea is to remove the set~$J_j$, starting with~$j=1$, one-by-one from~$\rho^*$.
 To do this cheaply we use the decision trees~$T_1, \ldots, T_m$.
 Recall that the information set~$J_1$ determines all variables on the first $1$-branch~$\psi_1$.
 This implies in particular that~$\rho^*$ traverses the branch~$\psi_1$.
 Hence identifying~$\psi_1$ is for free: it is the first $1$-branch in~$T_1, \ldots, T_m$ traversed by~$\rho^*$ (since the set~$J_1$ is pairwise disjoint from all later sets~$J_j$).
 Once we identified the branch~$\psi_1$ we want to recover the first part of the long branch~$\tau$ so that we can repeat this argument with~$J_2$.
 As~$\psi_1$ is of length at most~$t$, using only~$\log t$ bits per variable, we indicate which variables are different on~$\tau$ from~$J_1$.
 This lets us cheaply recover~$\tau$ along with the centers killed by~$J_1$.
-Repeating this argument~$g$ times lets us recover the restriction~$\rho$.
+Repeating this argument~$g$ times allows us to recover the restriction~$\rho$.

 This completes the proof overview.
 We allowed ourselves some simplifications and left out a number of details.

 \paragraph{Organization.} The proof of \cref{lemma:switch} spans the following four sections.
 In \cref{sec:ext-can-dec-tree} we define the extended canonical decision tree~$\calT$ and in the subsequent \cref{sec:ext-can-dec-tree-prop} we prove some crucial properties of these decision trees.
 In \cref{sec:encode-rho} we explain how \cref{lemma:switch} follows from the encoding argument as outlined above.
 The proof of the encoding lemma is the final part of the proof of the switching lemma and is given in \cref{sec:encode}.